PeterCamilleri/CX16/tools/README.md

 That's what the git web site says.
 I say git is awesome!
 I say git is essential!

 If you write code, you should track changes to that code.
-Git does that for free.
-If you write code, you should back up your code in a safe place.
+Git does _that_ for free.
+If you write code, you should back up your code to a safe place.
 GitHub does _that_ for free.

 No excuses, get [**git**](https://git-scm.com/) and sign up for